Pantalla#

 controller.screen.set_text_fill_color(color)

 Optional.
-Sets the text highlight color.
+Sets the text fill color.
 Options include:

 # Display two colors behind text